Neovim Tutor

 - Use

-to bring your cursor to the opening or closing of a pair of brackets - Use
+%to bring your cursor to the opening or closing of a pair of brackets - Use

-to replace an entire linesold
+:s/old/new/gto replace an entire linesoldwithnew - Use

 - You can specify what lines you want to effect with